ksw9/ksw9.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [Division of Epidemiology](https://medicine.utah.edu/internal-medicine/epidemiology), at the school of [University of Utah](https://medicine.utah.edu/).
+We are affiliated with the university's [3I Iniatiative](https://uofuhealth.utah.edu/immunology-inflammation-infectious-diseases).
 We are nestled in the foothills of the Wasatch Mountains, across from the Red Butte Gardens.

 {%